andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 related classes.
 More description of how to avoid complex mocks may be found in [Balaam].

+Note that this item concerns the size of the code actually written within the test code.
+If the runtime cost of setup code is high, that might indicate a test that is too wide, but not one with too much setup in this sense.

 You can tell tests have too much setup when:

 * each test has a long, complex "given" phase at the beginning.